Rule 5 draft: Example

 The Rule 5 draft has opened opportunities for teams to take other teams' top prospects who may not be ready for the major leagues.
-A prominent example is Johan Santana, who was chosen in the 1999 Rule 5 draft by the Florida Marlins when the Houston Astros declined to put him on their 40-man roster, and then traded to the Minnesota Twins in a pre-arranged deal.
+A prominent example is Johan Santana, a member of the Venezuelan Baseball Hall of Fame, who was chosen in the 1999 Rule 5 draft by the Florida Marlins when the Houston Astros declined to put him on their 40-man roster, and then traded to the Minnesota Twins in a pre-arranged deal.
 Santana had not played above Class A before being chosen in the Rule 5 draft.
 The Twins kept Santana on their roster for the 2000 season, despite the pitcher's subpar performance that season (6.49 ERA).
 After the 2000 season, the Twins had the right to assign Santana to their minor league system, but chose not to do so during the 2001 season.
 He was briefly assigned to Triple-A at the start of the 2002 season, then returned to the major leagues at the end of May and established himself as an above-average pitcher; he went on to win Cy Young Awards in 2004 and 2006.